-The Trust's maximum credit risk exposure (without taking into account collateral and other credit enhancements) at December 31, 2021 and 2020, is represented by the respective carrying amounts of the relevant financial assets in the statement of financial position.
+The Trust's maximum credit risk exposure (without taking into account collateral and other credit enhancements) at December 31, 2022 and 2021, is represented by the respective carrying amounts of the relevant financial assets in the statement of financial position.

-(iii) Liquidity risk
+(iv) Liquidity risk

 Liquidity risk is the risk the Trust will encounter difficulties in meeting its financial liability obligations.
 The Trust's objective in minimizing liquidity risk is to maintain appropriate levels of leverage on its real estate assets.
-At December 31, 2021, the Trust was holding cash of \$1,606,024 (2020 - \$2,345,091).
-The Trust's payables are payable on demand and the mortgages payable maturity are due within the year as described in Note 12.
+At December 31, 2022, the Trust was holding cash of \$1,452,635 (2021 - \$1,711,599).
+The Trust's payables are payable on demand and one of the mortgages payable's maturity is due within the year as described in Note 12.